Welcome to today's edition of the Rush 24-7 podcast.

 In other words, religious groups can now aid and abet the violation of federal law by illegal aliens coming into the country.

-What the uh Mormons and Mr. Bennett are not remembering is that the left is adept at co-opting, quote, religious groups, unquote.
+What the Mormons and Mr. Bennett are not remembering is that the left is adept at co-opting, quote, religious groups, unquote.

 Where they get their financing from has never been asked or answered in this area, but it should be.

-And here, one more point from the border, then We'll get to calls.
+And here, one more point from the border, then we'll get to calls.

-They did what the Minutemen do, uh, according to the uh lieutenant colonel in charge, he said, quote, our sole purpose is to observe and report.
+According to the Lieutenant Colonel in charge, he said, quote, our sole purpose is to observe and report.

 Wonder if NBC will be doing a show about them.

-Here's uh Dennis in Bullhead City, Arizona.
+Here's Dennis in Bullhead City, Arizona.

 Good morning.